thunder/thunder_schema/documentation.md

 As you can see, you can give either set hard coded values for the producers parameters, or values from query arguments (offset and limit in this example).
 When you want to use context dependent parameters to the conditions, you would have to use either more query arguments (which could be bad), or implement your own data producer based on ThunderEntityListProducerBase.
-You can find en example in EntitiesWithTerm.php where we dynamically add term IDs to the query conditions.
+You can find an example in EntitiesWithTerm.php where we dynamically add term IDs to the query conditions.